 For those that like Lifestraw, there is a new product from them called the Lifestraw Flex.

-This can be bought for $35 and can be used inline with a hydration pack!
+This can be bought and can be used inline with a hydration pack!
 For a group situation this would be far better than a regular Lifestraw and cost less than buying a lot of Lifestraws.

 Other Considerations When Choosing A Water Filter